nuII0/myjdrb/README.md

 #### Crawling links for resources
 Its possible to crawl webpages for downloadable resources and group them into a package.

-To add links, construct a `Myjdrb::Structs::AddLinksQueryStorable` and add links to it.
+To add links, construct a `Myjdrb::Struct::AddLinksQuery` and add links to it.
 ```rb
 struct = Myjdrb::Struct::AddLinksQuery.new
 struct.packageName = "MyNewPackage"